 This is the perfect starting point for an asana practice.
 It doesn’t necessarily have to be a restorative Yin yoga practice – any form of asana practice performed with awareness can help you to release tension and relieve stress.
 If you need some inspiration for some example yoga sequences, check out our free Yoga Class Plans eBook, which contains different yoga class plans.
 It provides a detailed description of the relevant asanas in a logical order along with the most important alignment cues.

 - Bonus: Warm-Up + Cool-Down Session

-3. 9 Yin Yoga Poses to Relieve Stress and Release Tension
+3. 9 Restorative Yin Yoga Poses for Stress Relief

 1. Release Tension with Cow Face Pose (Gomukhasana)